Skip to content

 Claims involving uninsured or untraced drivers are handled differently from standard claims.
 These claims are managed through the Motor Insurers' Bureau (MIB) — a body that exists specifically for this situation.
 This page explains how it works.

 General guidance only.
 Not legal advice.
 MIB claims are more complex than standard OIC claims.
-Regulated legal advice is strongly recommended for most claimants in this situation.
+Many claimants in this situation choose to seek regulated legal advice.

 The MIB is a not-for-profit body funded by all UK motor insurers.
 It exists to compensate people who are injured by uninsured or untraced drivers.
 It is not a fallback of last resort — it is the formal mechanism established specifically for this situation.
 Knowing it exists and understanding how it works, changes what seems like a dead end into a navigable process.